Mateusz-Ramotowski-Poland/Tic-Tac-Toe-Game/README.md

 - Game gives text information for player.

 Planned features:
-- option for playing on different grids: 5x5 and 7x7.
+- option for playing on different grid: 5x5
 - option for choosing if You want to play with computer or other player.

 ## Screenshots